Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 - Alexandria International Film Festival, Alexandria (November) – one of Egypt’s key cinematic events, independent filmmakers from all over the world showcase their work at the festival.

 - Moulid of Abu Al Haggag, Luxor (May) – a traditional festival, the five-day carnival is in honor of 13th-century Sufi leader, Yusuf Abu Al Haggag.

-- Cairo Jazz Festival, Cairo (September) – the three-day celebration brings in local and international musicians with performances on the GrEEK Campus and the Cairo Jazz Club.
+- Cairo Jazz Festival, Cairo (September) – the three-day celebration brings in local culture and international musicians with performances on the GrEEK Campus and the Cairo Jazz Club.